Bernie Sanders on Economic Inequality

 The hard data speaks volumes — incarceration rates among both blacks and Latinos have risen much faster than for whites:

 What does Bernie want to do about fixing our criminal justice system?

 Instead of criminalizing people — particularly those in disadvantaged communities of color — we should be giving people the opportunity to contribute to our society and economy.
 In Bernie’s words, it is an “unspeakable tragedy” that 1 in 3 black youths born today can expect to spend time in prison.
 It is imperative that our criminal justice system is reformed from the ground-up.

 What’s the deal with our immigration system and how it affects economic inequality?

-Bernie feels our current immigration policies force high-attaining individuals who are the backbone of the American economy — in industries as essential as agriculture, service, and construction — to live and work in the shadows.
-For this reason, Bernie strongly supports a “responsible path to citizenship” for the 11 million undocumented immigrants in the country today and a general re-haul of our immigration policies.
+Bernie feels our current immigration policies force individuals who are the backbone of the American economy — in industries as essential as agriculture, service, and construction — to live and work in the shadows.
+For this reason, Bernie strongly supports a “responsible path to citizenship” for the 11 million undocumented immigrants in the country today and a general restructuring of our immigration policies.

 Please visit the Immigration issue page for the full run-down on Bernie’s policies and record on this important topic.